Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Conditions and examples when the associator is trivial

 \begin{remark} Suppose $\{p_x\mid x\in G\}$ is the basis of $\k^G$ which is dual to $G$, and suppose $\{p_{(b,x)}\mid b\in F,\;x\in G\}$ is the basis of $\k^{F\bowtie G}$ dual to $F\bowtie G$.
 The right $\k^{F\bowtie G}$-comodule structure of $\k^G$ induced by (\ref{eqn:kGrightmod}) would be:

 \end{remark}

-Therefore the {\pams} $(\pi_F,\iota_G^\ast)$ would determine a left partial dual $\k^G\#\k F$ with structures defined by Theorem \ref{thm:partialdual}, which is furthermore a Hopf algebra according to Lemma \ref{lem:Hopfalgconditions}(2) as $\iota_G$ is a bialgebra map.
+Therefore the {\ams} $(\pi_F,\iota_G^\ast)$ would determine a left partially dualized Hopf algebra $\k^G\#\k F$ with structures defined by Theorem \ref{thm:partialdual}.
 Specifically, for any $b,c\in F$ and $x,y\in G$: \begin{itemize} \item The unit is $\e\#1$, and the multiplication is defined such that:

 \item Since it could be verified that

 hold, the comultiplication and counit are defined respectively such that

 and